typescript-cheatsheets/react/README.md

 ## useEffect / useLayoutEffect

-Both of `useEffect` and `useLayoutEffect` are used for performing <b>side effects</b> and return an optional cleanup function which means they don't deal with returning values, no types are necessary.
+Both of `useEffect` and `useLayoutEffect` are used for performing <b>side effects</b> and return an optional cleanup function which means they don't deal with returning values and no types are necessary.
 When using `useEffect`, take care not to return anything other than a function or `undefined`, otherwise both TypeScript and React will yell at you.
 This can be subtle when using arrow functions:

 ```ts
 function DelayedEffect(props: { timerMs: number }) {